kamstrup/fn/README.md

 API By Example
 ---
 ### Creating Seqs
-We follow the convention that functions for creating a Seq is named with an "Of"-suffix.
+We follow the convention that functions for creating a Seq are named with an "Of"-suffix.
 Ie `StringOf()`, `ArrayOf` etc. They always return a `Seq[T]`.
 Functions with an "As"-suffix return a specific Seq implementation that allows you to perform type specific operations.
 Fx. like sorting an `Array`.
 It is a known limitattion of the Go compiler (v1.19) that it can not determine that generic structs implement generic interfaces.
 So in order to use an `Array`, `Assoc`, `Set`, or `String` as a Seq you need to call `.Seq()` on the instance.
-Seq creation funcs that take a variadic sets of arguments have a "OfArgs"-suffix.
+Seq creation funcs that take a variadic list of arguments have an "OfArgs"-suffix.

 #### From Standard Go Types
 ```.go